OpenKinect/libfreenect2/README.md

 ## Installation

-This project uses the libusbx drivers and API.
+This project uses the libusb-1.0 drivers and API.
 Setting things up varies by platform.

 ### Windows / Visual Studio

 #### libusbK driver

-If you have the Kinect for Windows v2 SDK, install it first.
+You don't need the Kinect for Windows v2 SDK to build and install libfreenect2, though it doesn't hurt to have it too.
 You don't need to uninstall the SDK or the driver before doing this procedure.

-Install the libusbK backend driver for libusbx:
+Install the libusbK backend driver for libusb.
+Please follow the steps exactly:

 1. Download Zadig from http://zadig.akeo.ie/.
-2. Run Zadig and in options, check List All Devices and uncheck Ignore Hubs or Composite Parents
+2. Run Zadig and in options, check "List All Devices" and uncheck "Ignore Hubs or Composite Parents"
-3. Select the Xbox NUI Sensor (composite parent) from the drop-down box.
-(Ignore the Interface 0 and Interface 2 varieties.)
-The current driver will list usbccgp.
-USB ID is VID 045E, PID 02C4.
+3. Select the "Xbox NUI Sensor (composite parent)" from the drop-down box.
+(Important: Ignore the "NuiSensor Adaptor" varieties, which are the adapter, NOT the Kinect) The current driver will list usbccgp.
+USB ID is VID 045E, PID 02C4 or 02D8.
-4. Select libusbK (v3.0.6.0) from the replacement driver list.
+4. Select libusbK (v3.0.7.0 or newer) from the replacement driver list.
-5. Click the Replace Driver button.
+5. Click the "Replace Driver" button.
 Click yes on the warning about replacing a system driver.
 (This is because it is a composite parent.)
 6. Done.

 To uninstall the libusbK driver (and get back the official SDK driver, if installed):

 1. Open Device Manager
-2. Under libusbK USB Devices, right click the "Xbox NUI Sensor (Composite Parent)" device and select uninstall.
+2. Under "libusbK USB Devices" tree, right click the "Xbox NUI Sensor (Composite Parent)" device and select uninstall.
 3. Important: Check the "Delete the driver software for this device." checkbox, then click OK.

 If you already had the official SDK driver installed and you want to use it: